 How to perform a lat pulldown

-5. Slowly release the weight back to the starting position, fully extending your arms and stretching your lats.
+- Slowly release the weight back to the starting position, fully extending your arms and stretching your lats.
+Ensure you control the machine and the machine does not control or pull you.

 - Focus on squeezing your back muscles for maximum contraction.